 The Project Management Institute’s (PMI) “Pulse of the Profession” report found that most organizations are now keen on becoming “gymnastic enterprises” in order to adapt and pivot while maintaining their overall structure.
 Therefore, it is critical for project managers to be able to lead effectively while adapting to any unforeseen challenges.
 Data from the World Economic Forum’s “Future of Jobs” report supports the need for these abilities, showing that social skills are ranked as one of the top skillsets employers look for in new hires and that this is likely to increase over time.

 6. The Impact of Artificial Intelligence and Data Analytics

-As with virtually every other industry, project management will be impacted by the rise of artificial intelligence (AI), machine learning, and proliferation of data collection and analysis that has begun to characterize the 21st century.
+As with virtually every other industry, project management will be impacted by the rise of artificial intelligence (AI), machine learning, and proliferation of data collection and analysis that has characterized much of the 21st century.

 Exactly what this impact will look like is difficult to predict with certainty.
 However, most experts agree that some degree of disruption is unavoidable, a fact which the Association for Project Management discusses at length in their “Projecting the Future” report.

-While some may be concerned about the change that this automation will bring to the profession, the fact remains that it brings a lot of potential with it, too.
-By automating away low value-add tasks, project managers can focus their efforts and energy on completing the tasks that will add the most value to their organization, which will affect greater change and increase the likelihood of achieving the strategic goals of each project.
+While some may be concerned about the impacts automation will have on the profession, these changes also bear great potential.
+By automating low value-add tasks, project managers can focus their efforts and energy on completing tasks that most greatly benefit their organization, allowing them to effect greater change and increase the likelihood of achieving the strategic goals of each project.

 Project management professionals do not need to become experts in AI or data analytics in order to prepare for these changes, but they should aim to understand their organization’s plans for AI in order to anticipate changes in their roles and daily work.